cbtrigos/teacher-applications/README.md

   - Policy and Governance surrounding teachers and education
   - Grants and Learning Materials/Opportunities
   - Application Information
+- Job Opening Page, which lists all current live job openings that is taking applications
 - FAQ Page
 - Contact Us Page (nodemailer)
 - Sign Up Page (Registration for either an applicant or unauthorized approver type)